 In today’s competitive market, what everyone is doing might not be dramatically different.
 However, what separates the wheat from the chaff is ‘how’ people do things.
 Organizational culture begins with what organizations do and how they do it.

 Organizational culture also is defined by shared mindsets and beliefs that influence the behavior of the workforce.
-What is also true about culture is that like an iceberg, most of what matters are not readily seen.
+What is also true about culture is that like an iceberg, most of what matters is not readily seen.
 This is because culture is a set of behaviors and underlying mindsets that shape and define how people work with each other, every single day.

 One of the elements that shape the culture and influences it heavily at Work 365 is that of growth.
 Our organization is steeped deeply in the values connected with growth and adaptability especially since we have moved into a world defined by constant disruption and change.